finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

 ## Product results
 After testing the personalization search for around 3-4 months, we experienced around 2% better results for the some of the most important product KPIs for search:
-- Shorter time, in term of seconds, from start of search to clicking a search result
+- Shorter time, from start of search to clicking a search result
 - More user sessions with clicking a search result
 - Overall more contacting the sellers